 “[T]here can be the rare ‘obvious case,’ where the unlawfulness of the officer’s conduct is sufficiently clear even though existing precedent does not address similar circumstances.”

 District of Columbia v.
-Wesby, 538 U.S. 48, 64 (2018) (citing Brosseau, 543 U.S. at 199); see also Rodriguez v.
-Swartz, 899 F.3d 719 (9th Cir.
-2018) (holding border patrol agent’s fatal shooting of teenager on other side of border for no apparent reason to be one such rare but obvious circumstance); Hernandez v.
+Wesby, 583 U.S. 48, 64 (2018) (citing Brosseau, 543 U.S. at 199); Hernandez v.
 City of San Jose, 897 F.3d 1125, 1138 (9th Cir.
 2018) (stating police officers “shepherding” of presidential candidate’s supporters into crowd of violent counter-protesters to be one such rare but obvious circumstance); Hardwick v.
 Vreeken, 844 F.3d 1112, 1120 (9th Cir.
 2017) (identifying intentional use of perjured or fabricated evidence in child dependency hearing to be one such rare but obvious circumstance); Rieman v.
 Vazquez, 96 F.4th 1085, 1094 (9th Cir.
 2024) (providing incomplete and false information to the juvenile court to convince the court the social worker had satisfied the due process notice requirement constitutes judicial deception and was an obvious violation of the Fourth Amendment). “[A] right can be clearly established despite a lack of factually analogous preexisting case law, and officers can be on notice that their conduct is unlawful even in novel factual circumstances.”
 Ballentine, 28 F.4th at 66 (stating it was “clearly established” that an arrest supported by probable cause, but made in retaliation for protected speech, violates the First Amendment) (quoting Ford v.
 City of Yakima, 706 F.3d 1188, 1195 (9th Cir.
-2013), abrogated on other grounds by Nieves v.
-Bartlett, 587 U.S. 391, 403-04 (2019) (holding that a plaintiff pressing a retaliatory arrest claim based on speech protected by the First Amendment generally must plead and prove the absence of probable cause for the arrest)); Spencer, 117 F.4th at 1138-40 (rejecting plaintiff’s assertion that his excessive force claim was an “obvious case,” because it was not obvious “from the Graham factors alone, that every reasonable official would have understood that what he is doing violates the right to be free from excessive force” (citing Graham v.
+2013) (holding that a plaintiff pressing a retaliatory arrest claim based on speech protected by the First Amendment generally must plead and prove the absence of probable cause for the arrest), abrogated on other grounds by Nieves v.
+Bartlett, 587 U.S. 391 (2019); Spencer, 117 F.4th at 1138-40 (rejecting plaintiff’s assertion that his excessive force claim was an “obvious case,” because it was not obvious “from the Graham factors alone, that every reasonable official would have understood that what he is doing violates the right to be free from excessive force” (citing Graham v.
 Connor, 490 U.S. 386 (1989) (additional quotations and citations omitted)).
 The Ninth Circuit noted the scarcity of such rare and obvious cases: “[W]e have repeatedly emphasized that such cases are few and far between, and thus, we are hesitant to find a right clearly established without a body of relevant case law.”
 Sabra v.
 Maricopa Cnty.
 Cmty.
 Coll.
 Dist., 44 F.4th 867, 888 (9th Cir.
 2022) (citations omitted).

-State Action Required
+5. State Action Required